josephsnyder/doc-test/Documentation/RunningandUploadingTests.rst

            76 - XINDEX_NDBI (Failed)
   Errors while running CTest

-Among the most useful options to ctest is \"\-.\" The command \"ctest \- <Configuration>,\" with <Configuration> set to either Experimental, Nightly, or Continuous , will perform the testing and submit the test results to the OSEHRA Dashboard hosted at,
+Among the most useful options to ctest is \"\-D.\" The command \"ctest \-D <Configuration>,\" with <Configuration> set to either Experimental, Nightly, or Continuous , will perform the testing and submit the test results to the OSEHRA Dashboard hosted at,

  http://code.osehra.org/CDash/index.php?project=Open+Source+EHR

-CTest options can be combined and Figure 83 shows an example of combining the \"-D\"option for test execution and reporting with the \"-R\" option for selectively executing a set of tests.
+CTest options can be combined.
+The following shows an example of combining the \"-D\"option for test execution and reporting with the \"-R\" option for selectively executing a set of tests.

 .. parsed-literal::